jgph91/Average-victim-of-shark-attacks-WW/README.md

 ## Conclusion

 The average victim of a shark attack is a young male of 27 years old, attacked when he was surfing in the USA and he survived to the attack.
-The clean data its included in a csv folder, which its located in the 'output' folder.
+The clean data its included in a csv folder, which its located in the output folder.

 ## Files included

-- 'Shark attacks.ipynb' -> jupyter notebook which contain all the data cleaning and its explanations.
+- Shark attacks.ipynb -> jupyter notebook which contain all the data cleaning and its explanations.
-- 'requeriments.txt' -> md file containing all the modules used in this app.
+- requeriments.txt -> md file containing all the modules used in this app.
-- 'src/functions.py' -> auxiliary py containing the functions used to clean the dataset.
+- src/functions.py -> auxiliary py containing the functions used to clean the dataset.
-- 'input/GSAF5.csv' -> original dataset.
+- input/GSAF5.csv -> original dataset.
-- 'output/sharkattacks.csv' -> cleaned dataset.
+- output/sharkattacks.csv -> cleaned dataset.